-Related to Indication 3) in the monograph the following warnings is included in the monograph:

-"If complaints or symptoms such as fever, dysuria, spasms or blood in urine occur during the use of the medicinal product, a doctor or a qualified health care practitioner should be consulted.

-Conditions where a reduced fluid intake is recommended (e.g. severe cardiac or renal disease)."
+Related to Indication 3), the following warnings are included in the monograph: "If complaints or symptoms such as fever, dysuria, spasms or blood in urine occur during the use of the medicinal product, a doctor or a qualified health care practitioner should be consulted.
+Because adequate fluid intake is required during treatment (see section 4.2.
+Posology and method of administration), dandelion root is not recommended for patients with conditions where reduced fluid intake is advised by a medical doctor."

-As there is no information on reproductive and developmental toxicity the use during pregnancy and lactation cannot be recommended.
+As there is no information on reproductive and developmental toxicity, the use during pregnancy and lactation cannot be recommended.